george-carlin/abroaders/README.md

   production anyway, and in development keeping it non-minified will make debugging easier (e.g. if we need to step through the JS line-by-line in the console.)

+- We're using ESLint, and our rules are defined in `.eslintrc`.
+Some of these rules are overwritten for 'other' JS by the file `app/assets/javascripts/other/.eslintrc`.

+  All newly written JS code should pass ESLint.